Program overview

 Program Structure

-The Mechanical Techniques – Millwright program is structured over a duration of 2 semesters.
+The Mechanical Techniques – Millwright program is structured to be completed in 2 semesters.
 The program offers a blend of theoretical knowledge and practical skills essential for a career in the millwright trade.
 Key features of the program structure include:

 Featured Experiences

-The Mechanical Techniques – Millwright program at Humber offers several unique features that enhance the learning experience:
+The Mechanical Techniques – Millwright program at Humber offers several unique experiences that enhance learning and prepare students for the workforce:

 Career Options

-Graduates of the Mechanical Techniques – Millwright program can pursue a variety of career opportunities in Canada, including:
+Graduates of the Mechanical Techniques – Millwright program can pursue a variety of career opportunities in Canada.
+Here are some potential job roles:

-• Machinist: Operate and maintain machine tools to produce precision parts and components, often working in manufacturing settings.
+• Machinist: Operates machine tools to create precision parts and components, often working with blueprints and technical drawings.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.